zuri-lang/zurilang.org/src/tutorial/strings.md

 Blade string comes with a lot of powerful text processing capabilities wrapped in methods described below.

-#### length()
+.length() {#length}

-Returns the length of a string.
+: Returns the length of a string.
 Note that this method is UTF-8 compartible and will return the UTF-8 length for the string if the string contains UTF-8 characters whether written directly or via the `\u` or `\U` escapes.